olitheolix/newton-dynamics/doc/source/installation.rst

    mkdir build && cd build
    cmake -DNEWTON_DEMOS_SANDBOX=ON .. && make

-The demos are all contained in a single exectuable.
+The demos are all contained in a single executable.
 To start it from the ``build`` directory type:

 .. code-block:: bash